Police Officer Recruitment Information

 Location: Fairfax, VA

-George Mason University, University Police Department invites applications for the position of University Police.
+The George Mason University Department of Police and Public Safety invites applications for the position of University Police Officer.

 This online application is equivalent to the Commonwealth of Virginia State Employment application and is required.

-Must be able to perform law enforcement and security functions within the University Police Department.
-Duties, responsibilities and requisite skills include providing vehicle, bicycle or foot patrol of the campus; responding to suspicious activities; resolving complaints; investigating criminal and traffic incidents; and providing first responder aid when required.
+Duties, responsibilities, and requisite skills include providing vehicle, bicycle or foot patrol of the campus; responding to suspicious activities; resolving complaints; investigating criminal and traffic incidents; and providing first responder aid when required.
 Other skills required are interviewing and taking statements; making arrests; filling case reports; testifying in court; and assisting other law enforcement agencies.

 As a new employee, you will be required to serve a probationary period of employment.